mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 This is a work trying to reproduce and improve on *Billy Bob Brumley* and *Nicola Tuveri* - [Remote Timing Attacks are Still Practical](https://eprint.iacr.org/2011/232.pdf).

-This is a work in progress.
+This is a **work in progress**.
 The lattice attack works.
 The remote timing doesn't.
 If you know more about how to collect extremely accurate timing samples on a remote target I might need you.
 For now I get extremly bad results when attacking a remote target:

 ![sucky stats](http://i.imgur.com/mDaWP2B.png)